Do I need an export licence?

 Research or teaching activity may be regarded as “exporting items” if it involves:

-- Physical or electronic transfers or disclosures of goods, software, information or technology to any recipient (a natural or legal person) outside of the UK;
+- Tangible or intangible (e.g. physical, electronic or verbal) transfers or disclosures of goods, software, technology to any recipient (a natural or legal person) outside of the UK;

 - The transit of controlled items through the UK to other destinations;